junxit/us-congress-bills-110/metadata.md

 - 2008-06-26 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-06-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 6/24/2008 H5974)
 - 2008-06-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 6/24/2008 H5974)
+- 2008-06-27 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2008-08-01 — Cleared for White House.
+- 2008-08-01 — Message on Senate action sent to the House.
+- 2008-08-01 — Passed Senate without amendment by Unanimous Consent.
+- 2008-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-08-01 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S8004)
+- 2008-08-01 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S8004)